awslabs/aws-mysql-jdbc/README.md

         // Failure happens within the transaction and the driver failed over to another instance successfully. if (e.getSQLState().equalsIgnoreCase("08007")) {
-          // Re-config the connection, re-start the transaction. setInitialSessionState(conn);
+          // Reconfigure the connection, re-start the transaction. setInitialSessionState(conn);
-          // Re-execute every queries that were inside the transaction. retries++;
+          // Reexecute all queries that were inside the transaction. retries++;

         } else {